 Both versions of The Office took place in the branches of large paper companies, setting up the realities of office life [2].
 Filmed at the fictional paper company Wernham Hogg, the original version illustrates the stationery and dull life of the UK office at Slough, Berkshire.

-On the other hand, the US version was filmed at Scranton's "Electric City" at the Dunder Mifflin Paper Company in Pennsylvania, a real-life US office that made the first episode even better.
-Afterward, the set was filmed at Van Nuys, California.
+On the other hand, the US version was filmed at Scranton's "Electric City" at the Dunder Mifflin Paper Company in Pennsylvania.
+This real-life US office made the first episode even better.
+Afterward, the set was filmed in Van Nuys, California.

-Furthermore, the UK version was known for its documentary style with a bland and fluorescent lighting environment which the US version adapted.
-However, after the first season, the American office setting livens up to suit the taste of American audiences, which is contrary to the neutral mood of the UK's version.
+Furthermore, the UK version was known for its documentary style, which featured a bland and fluorescent lighting environment, which the US version adapted.
+However, after the first season, the American office setting livened up to suit the taste of American audiences, which was contrary to the neutral mood of the UK's version.

-In this aspect, The Office US is way more entertaining in terms of the company setting.
+In this aspect, The Office US is way more entertaining regarding the company setting.

 Also Read: How Many Seasons Does The Office US Have?